 Chankaska Creek Ranch and Winery, which sits along the Chankaska Creek in Kasota, near Mankato, offers fantastic food and wine all in one place.
 Chankaska’s wines are handcrafted and made from grapes grown on-site—featuring both reds and whites.
 The winery has a tasting room where you can order your favorite varieties and pair them with wood-fired pizzas or antipasto, sip wine on the tasting deck or snuggle up by a warm fire on the patio.

 A culinary tour of southern Minnesota should include a meal at Blooming Grounds Coffee House in the scenic river town of Winona.
-Customers come to this Winona cafe to eat breakfasts, lunches and dinners of fresh-made sandwiches, soups, salads, pizzas and baked goods..
-Breads are baked fresh daily on the premises along with delicious coffees, frappe's, and smoothies.
-Enjoy musical entertainment on Wednesday and Friday evenings, with the evening menu offering gourmet pizza's, local beer and wine selections, and other small plates.
+Customers come to this Winona cafe to eat breakfasts, lunches and dinners of fresh-made sandwiches, soups, salads, pizzas and baked goods.
+Breads are baked fresh daily on the premises along with delicious coffees, frappe's and smoothies.
+Enjoy musical entertainment on Wednesday and Friday evenings, with the evening menu offering gourmet pizzas, small plates, local beer and wine selections.

 Catch a Show

 The Commonweal Theatre Company is one of the artistic gems in southern Minnesota, and one of the best theaters to visit during the winter.
 The focus at the Commonweal is on plays that highlight actor-based storytelling.
 Shows run the gamut from classics by icons like Tennessee Williams to productions by emerging playwrights.
 Many old Victorian homes have been turned into places to stay for a weekend of taking in the arts, making Lanesboro one of the top bed-and-breakfast destinations in the country.